 Philip found Nathanael and told him, “We have found the one Moses wrote about in the Law, and about whom the prophets also wrote—Jesus of Nazareth, the son of Joseph.”

 Jesus found Phillip and Phillip connected with a friend, Nathanael.

 In this example, there is not a whole lot of cold-turkey door-knocking evangelism happening.

 Rather a spread of the good news through existing social networks: among friends and family.

-This has been translated into a strategy some call the Billy Graham Association calls Operation Andrew.
+This has been translated into a strategy the Billy Graham Association calls Operation Andrew.